eyecan-ai/eyecandies/README.md

 where `folder` is the path to the folder where you want to download the dataset, while `name_0`, `name_1`, ... are the names of the categories you want to download.
-Choose among the following, or no one to download the whole dataset:
+Choose among the following, or leave empty to download all categories:
 - Candy Cane
 - Chocolate Cookie
 - Chocolate Praline